imalimin/HardwareVideoCodec/README.md

 # HardwareVideoCodec
-HardwareVideoCodec is an efficient video encoding library for Android.
+HardwareVideoCodec is an efficient video encoding library for Android.With it you can easily record videos of various resolutions on your android app.

 ## Latest release
 [V1.4.1](https://github.com/lmylr/HardwareVideoCodec/releases/tag/v1.4.1)